Select Entry Accelerated Learning Program (SEALP)

 - supports students to develop complex, high-level investigative, problem-solving and creative thinking skills,

-- fosters a learning environment where students are challenged by their intellectual peers and develop more realistic levels of self-esteem.
+- fosters a learning environment where students are challenged by their intellectual peers and develop academically, socially and emotionally.

-At Belmont High School students undertaking this program will be accelerated in English, Mathematics, Science, Humanities and languages.
-Other subjects studied will be the same as mainstream classes Arts, Technology and Physical Education.
+At Belmont High School students undertaking this program will be accelerated in English, Mathematics, Science, Humanities and Languages.
+Other subjects will be studied with mainstream classes including, Arts, Technology and Physical Education.

 The aims of the program are: